DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 | Wheelchair Details | £0

 **All *changes to/editing of* passenger details (*except for wheelchair*) are subject to fees**<br>
+* Exceptions:
+* * Wheelchair SSR changes
-* If for example it is solely the passenger's wheelchair details that are changed the fee will be *GBP0.00*
+* * If for example it is solely the passenger's wheelchair details that are changed the fee will be *GBP0.00*
+* There is no charge for *reducing* the number of bags

 All fees and charges made by this App are recorded in the Transaction database in order for an Audit Trail to be created.<br>Every transaction record contains: the date the transaction was made, the Booking PNR, the amount and the 'user name'.